Performance & ESG Reporting

-We are committed to measuring and communicating how we are making an impact across our priority ESG issues in line with best practice guidance, from establishing policies with global reach to tailoring Key Performance Indicators (KPIs) to account for market-level differences.
+We are committed to measuring and communicating impact across our priority environmental and social issues in line with best practice guidance, from establishing policies with global reach to tailoring key performance indicators (KPIs) to account for market-level differences.

 Latest Reporting Resources

-Statements contained in these web pages about future developments and past occurrences are based on information and assumptions available as of the date of publication.
-While we are committed to providing timely updates on our website, the Company holds no obligation to update information or statements.
+Statements contained in these pages about future developments and past occurrences are based on information and assumptions available as of the date of publication.
+The Company holds no obligation to update information or statements.

 Key Definitions